 If you need urgent medical advice during surgery hours, please phone the surgery on 0151 733 3224.
 Please be prepared to give some information to the receptionist.
 If you need to see a doctor urgently for a condition that can not wait until the next surgery, when the surgery is closed please phone the surgery on 0151 733 3224 and follow the instructions.
 You will be given another telephone number to ring to contact PC 24 (via 111) which provides the ‘out-of-hours’ service on behalf of Liverpool Place Integrated Care Board.
 They will pass a message to the doctor on duty who may phone you to assess your problem.
 You might be asked to attend the out-of-hours clinic, or receive a home visit.

 Access to all out of hours services is vis NHS 111 by dialing 111.
 This is a freephone number.
-You can also visit the NHS Choices website at www.nhs.uk.
+You can also visit the NHS website at www.nhs.uk.

-  111 and NHS Choices offer free expert health information and advice 24 hours a day.
+111 and NHS website offer free expert health information and advice 24 hours a day.
 NHS 111 can advise you whether you need to go to the nearest A&E (accident and emergency) or if there is an alternative such as visiting an NHS walk-in centre.
 For deaf people and those hard of hearing, a telephone services is available on 0845 606 4647.
 If English is not your preferred language, you can choose to use a confidential translation service.

 Please reserve going to an Accident and Emergency Department for accidents or emergencies.
 Our open access policy ensures that you can be seen by a GP on the day that you need to be seen